MicrosoftDocs/cpp-docs/docs/standard-library/chrono.md

 |`typedef duration<int, ratio<3600> > hours;`|Synonym for a `duration` type that has a tick period of one hour.|

 ### Literals
  **(C++11)**The \<chrono> header defines the following [user-defined literals](../cpp/user-defined-literals-cpp.md) that you can use for greater convenience, type-safety and maintainability of your code.
 These literals are defined in the `literals::chrono_literals` inline namespace and are in scope when std::chrono is in scope.
+For more information, see [chrono literals](../standard-library/chrono-functions.md#chrono_literals).

 |Literal|Description|
 |-------------|-----------------|